LeoScant/ERC20-Converter/README.md

-# AudaSynth Project
+# ERC20-Converter Project

-AudaSynth is a decentralized application that enables users to swap between EURT (Euro Token) and TASK tokens.
+ERC20-Converter is a decentralized application that enables users to swap between EURT (Euro Token) and TASK tokens.
 The project consists of a Next.js frontend application and Solidity smart contracts deployed on the Sepolia testnet.

 ## Project Structure